gergelypolonkai/smsgateway/README.md

 --------

 * Senders to support SMS sending as many ways as possible
- * Currently only Gnokii is supported, but with SenderInterface, anyone can write a new one.
+ * GnokiiSender to send using gnokii
+ * FileSender to store messages in files
 * Authentication backends for authentication purposes
  * DatabaseAuth for a PDO based backend
+ * FileAuth to store users and passwords in a shadow-like file
- * NullAuth to accept everyone without a password
+ * NullAuth to accept everyone without a password (TODO)
 * Logger backends for audit and message logging
  * DatabaseLogger for PDO based logging
+ * FileLogger to log messages to files